-The high school students admonished for using the words "climate change" during a House Education Committee hearing on science standards said they felt "disrespected."
+The Idaho high school students who dared speak the words "climate change" during a House Education Committee hearing on science standards said they felt "disrespected."
 Don't think for a moment, however, that they're deterred.

 "It's not about us.
 We're fortunate to go to school in Boise.
 This is about students from across Idaho," said 17-year-old Emily Herr, a senior at Timberline High School.
 "There are students in other parts of the state where teachers are afraid to teach climate change because of political pushback in their community."